 Historical: Selling, general and administrative expenses were \$497.3 million for the Successor six-month period ended June 30, 2014 compared to \$397.0 million for the Successor six-month period ended June 30, 2013 and \$70.8 million for the Predecessor period January 1, 2013 through January 31, 2013.
 During the Successor six months ended June 30, 2013 we incurred \$46.5 million of transition-related costs, primarily related to our transition to a standalone company, compared to \$56.8 million of transition-related expenses for the Successor six months ended June 30, 2014.
+This resulted in a \$10.3 million increase over the comparable periods.
+The remaining increase in selling, general and administrative expenses was driven primarily by the unfavorable impact of the strengthening Euro, which contributed to an increase of approximately \$1.9 million.
+Additionally, we incurred increased advertising and administration costs, in particular within our Performance Coatings segment as we focused on opportunities to expand our market presence.
+These increases were slightly offset as a result of our amendment to certain long-term benefit plans, which resulted in a gain of \$7.7 million for the Successor six months ended June 30, 2014.

 Pro Forma: Selling, general and administrative expenses increased \$27.3 million, or 5.8%, to \$497.3 million for the Pro Forma six months ended June 30, 2014, as compared to \$470.0 million for the Pro Forma six months ended June 30, 2013.
 The Pro Forma six months ended June 30, 2013 is adjusted to reflect the increased depreciation expense of \$2.2 million resulting from the fair value adjustments to non-manufacturing assets in conjunction with the Acquisition.
 The increase is partially the result of additional transition-related expenses resulting in \$56.8 million during the Pro Forma six-month period ended June 30, 2014, related to our transition to a standalone company, compared to \$46.8 million of transition-related expenses for the Pro Forma six months ended June 30, 2013.
-Excluding the impact of transition costs, selling, general and administrative expenses increased \$17.3 million driven by the unfavorable impact of the strengthening Euro and increased advertising and administration costs, in particular within our Performance Coatings segment as we focused on opportunities to expand our market presence.
+Excluding the impact of transition costs, selling, general and administrative expenses increased \$17.3 million driven primarily by the unfavorable impact of the strengthening Euro, which contributed to an increase of approximately \$1.9 million.

+Additionally, we incurred increased advertising and administration costs, in particular within our Performance Coatings segment as we focused on opportunities to expand our market presence.
 These increases were slightly offset as a result of our amendment to certain long-term benefit plans, which resulted in a gain of \$7.7 million for the Pro Forma six months ended June 30, 2014.

 Historical: Research and development expenses were \$23.4 million for the Successor six-month period ended June 30, 2014 compared to \$18.5 million for the Successor six-month period ended June 30, 2013 and \$3.7 million for the Predecessor period January 1, 2013 through January 31, 2013.
+The impacts of currency exchange did not have a material impact on the comparable periods.

 Pro Forma: Research and development expenses for the Pro Forma six months ended June 30, 2014 were largely consistent, with \$23.4 million of costs compared to \$22.2 million for the Pro Forma six months ended June 30, 2013.
+The impacts of currency exchange did not have a material impact on the comparable periods.